Nikon Z50 vs Sony A9 II

 Studio photographers will appreciate that the Sony A9 II (unlike the Z50) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the Z50 and the A9 II are recent models that are part of the current product line-up.
 The A9 II replaced the earlier Sony A9, while the Z50 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the Z50 and A9 II can be found, respectively, in the Nikon Z50 Manual (free pdf) or the online Sony A9 II Manual.

 So what is the bottom line?
 Is the Nikon Z50 better than the Sony A9 II or vice versa?
 The listing below highlights the relative strengths of the two models.